sayandip18/shopper/README.md

 If the backend is not running in Node command prompt, open Git cmd to run it.

-Once the backend is up and running, open Thunder Client or Hoppscotch to and perform a POST request to ` http://localhost:3001/login` endpoint provided by `json-server-auth` with json data of the following format, for example,
+Once the backend is up and running, open Thunder Client or Hoppscotch or any API testing service to perform a POST request to ` http://localhost:3001/login` endpoint provided by `json-server-auth` with json data of the following format, for example,

 ```